schwartz1375/sweethoney/README.md

 docker pull schwartz1375/sweethoney
 ```

-The most basic form is run the container and to start the inundator from a bash prompt after a proxy has been setup
+The most basic form is run the container and use wget/curl to pull the file sample in and run sweethoney.

 ```
 $ docker run -it --name=sweethoney schwartz1375/sweethoney